 One of the most remarkable landmarks in Spain is the Alhambra in Granada.

-Located in Spain’s southern region of Andalusia, the impressive palace sits on the hillside overlooking the beautiful city of Granada.
-It has attracted millions of visitors and is one of Spain’s most popular sites.
+Located in Spain’s southern region of Andalusia, this impressive palace sits on the hillside overlooking the beautiful city of Granada.

-The Alhambra dates back to 889, modestly originating as a small fortress before it was expanded upon and converted into a royal palace.
+The Alhambra dates back to 889, modestly originating as a small fortress.
+Then, it was expanded upon and converted into a royal palace.

-Due to its large and impressive nature, a visit to the Alhambra can take a few hours and we would recommend you take a half-day to fully appreciate the palace.
+Due to its large and impressive nature, a visit to the Alhambra can take a few hours.
+We recommend you take a half-day to fully appreciate the palace.

 4. Drink A Pour of Cider in Asturias